from Pamela Ross, vice president of opportunity, equity & inclusion

 - If you are one of many institutions of power in this community that can make a real change for all but have no pathway to authentically listening to resident voices—you need to change that.

-- If you are a hiring manager or in human resources and struggle to find diversity in your applicants—ask yourself ‘why’ and know you need to change that.
+- If you are a hiring manager or in human resources and struggle to find diversity in your applicants and new hires—ask yourself ‘why’ and know you need to change that.

 - If you are an institution that has not examined your policies and practices through the lens of access, inclusion and racial equity—you need to change that and institutionalize the work in perpetuity.

-- If you still don’t believe Black and Brown people continue to be unfairly held back due to racist systems—you must get informed and also recognize yourself as part of the problem.
+- If you don’t believe Black and Brown people continue to be unfairly held back due to racist systems—you must get informed and recognize yourself as part of the problem.

 - If you know racist systems exist and want to see equality for all—be an advocate.
 Use your POWER and VOICE to make a real change.